uthmel/java-security-day-2-exercise/README.md

-# Java Security Day 1 Exercise
+# Java Security Day 2 Exercise

 ## Learning Objectives
 - Build an API
-- Prevent unauthorised users from accessing it
+- Use Authentication and JWT to prevent unauthorised access to it
-- Secure the application using a simple username and password login
+- Give different roles of user different levels of access to the library

 ## Instructions